-The project introduces two new state-of-the-art buildings to CCA: Blattner Hall opened in fall 2018, and Founders Hall, which is located directly on campus at 188 Hooper Street and has doors that open into a courtyard connected to first-year studios, will open in fall 2020.
+The project introduces two new state-of-the-art buildings to CCA: Blattner Hall opened in fall 2018, and Founders Hall, which is located directly on campus at 188 Hooper Street, has doors that open into a courtyard connected to first-year studios.

 “With residential life, you don’t just have housing,” says Blattner Hall Residential Life Coordinator Joren Plunkett.
 “There are staff members that are eager to greet and assist, events that promote education, community service, self-responsibility, sense of belonging, and social interaction.
 It’s a home away from home.”

 First- and second-year students are required to live in campus housing so they have complete access to on-site counseling services, social events, and residential programming.
 Every student can enjoy a diminishing-balance meal plan centered in Makers Cafe, Founders Hall’s ground-floor dining hall.
 There’s also the convenience factor.

 “Since being in the Graphic Design major requires us to use the printers in large quantities, living close to the only accessible printers I could use at any time of the day was a good thing,” says Tony Fung, a second-year student from Costa Rica, who used to live in Webster Hall near the Oakland campus and woke up at 6 am every day to catch the shuttle to get to class.
 “Now, living in Blattner, I can wake up around 7 and still have some extra time before going to my 8 am class.
 It’s also safe walking from campus to my dorm, especially during nighttime.”